 Halong Bay, Vietnam

-Why visit: Famed for its emerald waters and majestic limestone cliffs and isles, Halong Bay is a spectacular seascape that’s one of Vietnam’s most visited attractions.
+Why visit: Famed for its emerald waters, enigmatic caves, majestic limestone cliffs and isles, Halong Bay is a spectacular seascape that’s one of Vietnam’s most visited attractions.
 A cruise to this UNESCO World Heritage site should rightfully dominate your Southeast Asian travel bucket list.

 72 hours in Halong Bay: Hop on a three-day, two-night cruise, and you’ll visit major fishing villages on rustic row boats, go kayaking in the dazzling Cap Lan and Tra San, swim in the crystal blue hidden lagoons of Cong Dam or experience the raw beauty of Sung Sot Cave.